Dallionking/sigma-devsquad/Features.md

 # 📋 Vibe DevSquad Platform Features - User Manual

-*Last Updated: Phase 11 Analytics Dashboard Redesign - June 2025*
+*Last Updated: Phase 12 AI Agent Marketplace Complete - December 2025*

 This document serves as a comprehensive guide to all features available in the Vibe DevSquad platform.
 Each feature is documented with its location, purpose, and usage instructions.